SAGARPA (Agriculture, Stockbreeding, Rural Development, Fishing and Food Ministry)

 - Health Certificates issued by a private veterinary doctor must be on letterhead paper, with the doctor’s professional license number printed or a photocopy of it (or its equivalent abroad).
 If health certificates on official forms are submitted, these must be duly signed and sealed by official personnel from the country of origin or source.

-Note important: If you are transporting 1 or 2 pets, the procedure is free.
-From 3 on, the procedure has a cost.
+Note important: For any number of pets the procedure is free.
 Please submit the original and copy of all documents.
 For information on traveling with your pet, we suggest you contact the consular embassy in Mexico or abroad for additional requirements of each country.

 For more information